 This story in Science from Jan.
 31 looks in depth at work by Bedford and other scientists to uncover the novel virus’ origins by mapping coronavirus genomes.

 At the AAAS annual meeting on Feb.
-13, Bedford fielded a number of questions from the international press corps about stories circulating that COVID-19 might have been genetically engineered.
+13, Bedford fielded a number of questions from the international press corps about stories circulating that the virus causing COVID-19 might have been genetically engineered.
 “If you look for evidence of genetic engineering, you can find none whatsoever.
 It is completely consistent with natural evolution,” Bedford said.

 Fred Hutch News Service writer Sabin Russell contributed reporting for this story.

 Susan Keown, a staff writer at Fred Hutchinson Cancer Research Center, has written about health and research topics for a variety of research institutions, including the National Institutes of Health and the Centers for Disease Control and Prevention.
 Reach her at firstname.lastname@example.org or on Twitter @sejkeown.

 Are you interested in reprinting or republishing this story?
 Be our guest!
 We want to help connect people with the information they need.
 We just ask that you link back to the original article, preserve the author’s byline and refrain from making edits that alter the original context.
 Questions?
 Email us at email@example.com